-This course supports you to explore how your child develops and behaves.
-Solihull helps you understand more about why your child behaves a certain way when they are angry, having trouble with sleeping or behavioural difficulties.
-Solihull will aim to improve better communication and improve family relationships.
+This course explains how your child develops.
+Helping you understand why your child behaves a certain way when they are angry, having trouble with sleeping or behavioural problems.

-The programme is suitable for all parents, mothers and fathers and carers of children aged 6 months to 18 years.
+It is suitable for all parents and carers of children aged 6 months to 18 years.

-The ‘Webster Stratton: Incredible Years’ programme is a course for parents and carers of primary school aged children.
+It is for parents and carers of primary school aged children.

 Sleep Tight Workshops

-If your child is having sleep issues it can impact on all areas of their development including their emotional, physical and mental health.
-We have workers trained within our Family Centres that can help put strategies in place to help to aid your child in having a better night’s sleep.
+If your child is having sleep issues it can affect all areas of their development including their emotional, physical and mental health.

 Sleep Tight Workshop is suitable for parents and carers with children over 12 months old.

-How long is the course: 5 weekly sessions 2 hours each
+The course is 5 weekly sessions 2 hours.

 How do I book?